jsecurity101/Windows-API-To-Sysmon-Events/README.md

-# Windows API's To Sysmon-Events
+# Windows APIs To Sysmon-Events
 A repository that maps API calls to Sysmon Event ID's.

 ## API Mapping: